Behavior-Driven Development (BDD)

-BDD stands for Behaviour-driven development is based on TDD (Test Driven development) where first test cases are written first and the code to the application is added.
+BDD stands for Behavior-driven development and is based on TDD (Test Driven Development) where we write test cases first and then we write code.

 BDD supported tools:

 There are many tools which support BDD like